laobubu/HyperMD/docs/index.md

 > **some CodeMirror features will be unavaliable** unless you load them.
 >
 > Features that provided by CodeMirror built-in addons `codemirror/addon/*`, like folding, will be unavaliable.
 > You may import them before initializing editor.
-The list can be found in <../demo/index.js>.
+The list can be found [here](../demo/index.js).

 > ***mode-loader* will be unavaliable**
 >